Destinations Greece The Cyclades Paros

 Antiparos

-The sibling island a 15-minute ferry south of Paros (from Pounta port — €8 cars, runs every 30 min year-round).
-Quieter, smaller, the slower Cycladic pace that Paros had 20 years ago.
-Chora on the north coast is one main pedestrian street with two squares; the Despotiko archaeological islet (still being excavated, the 7th-century-BC Temple of Apollo) is the day trip from Antiparos's Agios Georgios.
-Tom Hanks famously summers here; Antiparos's discretion is the thing.
-Pair with a Paros stay; one or two nights on its own is plenty.
+The sibling island a short ferry south (from Pounta — about €8 for cars, runs year-round).
+Quieter, smaller, the slower pace Paros had 20 years ago.
+Chora is one pedestrian street and two squares; the Despotiko islet — still being excavated, a 7th-century-BC sanctuary of Apollo — is the day trip, reached from Agios Georgios.
+Tom Hanks summers here; discretion is the point.
+One or two nights is plenty.

 05